CERVICAL MYELOPATHY

 Myelopathy Prevention

 Myelopathy is not always preventable.
-The condition is sometimes caused by typical aging, wear, and tear, and can be avoided by strengthening and caring for your spine.
+The condition is sometimes caused by typical aging, wear, and tear, and is avoided by strengthening and caring for your spine.
 You can eliminate the potential of getting this condition by following the following hints:

 • Lift heavy objects safely.
 Bend at the knees, tense your stomach muscles, and rise with your legs.
 Find someone to assist you if you can’t lift anything on your own.